youngd24/cisco-isr-pfm/README.md

 # Cisco ISR Prompt File Manager

+This started out, like so many other projects, as one small thing and as they tend to do, spiraled out of control with what we affectionately call 'scope creep'.
+While building a war dialing demo for VCFMW using a Cisco 3825/3845 ISR I wanted some of the numbers dialed to feel more authentic to the time period, the 80's and 90's, so I went down the proverbial rabbit hole.

+I was pointed to an archive of all the Pat Fleet audio files and they were, naturally, not in a format I could use on the ISR, they needed to be converted to 8-bit au format, so I wrote a script to do that.
+After a bunch of back and forth with Claude I got a working VoiceXML app that worked, I could dial a number and get a "the number you have dialed is no longer in service" message!
+But something didn't sound right, there was something missing, those 3 tones at the beginning I remembered being there back in "the day".
+So, rabbit hole number 4 starts, SIT, I was unable to find any way to generate those on the ISR, it's not a PBX really, so yet another scipt popped up to generate them.
+Ok, now I have that, how do I combine them?
+Guess, another script but it worked!
+Hey, this sounds like it's supposed to!
+At that point I probably could have called it done but, well, I have a hard time doing that.

+I had this pile of shell and Python now that did various bits of the work so I thought, hey, let's use Claude Code to wrangle it all together, so I did.
+I have to say, it did a really good job at organizing and modifying that pile into something more cohesive.
+At that point I figured that maybe someone else could use this so why not wrap it into a webapp so it's here as well.

-Tools for generating, converting, and serving audio prompt files on a Cisco ISR router.
+With that, in here are all tools for generating, converting, and serving audio prompt files on a Cisco ISR router.
 The router plays audio files stored in flash via a VXML application triggered by a VoIP dial-peer.
 This repo provides everything needed to build those files — from raw ulaw source material through to a web UI that lets you concatenate a SIT tone with a message file and download the result ready for TFTP transfer.

 The Pat Fleet message audio files used by this project originate from [hharte/PatFleet-asterisk](https://github.com/hharte/PatFleet-asterisk).

+You can self-host the webapp, it's just Flask, or use mine in the INIDEV Pub Crawl [here](https://github.com/youngd24/cisco-isr-pfm).

 ---